tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 - Passes WAVE accessibility evaluation without significant errors
 - Semantic HTML
 - Images and other media are properly optimized (both file size and image dimensions) for screen display

+## Documentation Requirements (submit to dropbox in a PDF file)
+- Notes page with information about how you made the site, including the following content:
+- Source information for any images or code that you didn't create yourself (including CSS frameworks, typefaces, and any code libraries)
+- If you used a CSS framework, explain how you modified it so that your portfolio doesn't look exactly like other sites that use that framework.
+- What you did to go beyond the base expectations for the project--what did you do that was particularly challenging?
+This could involve art/design, content, or code.

 ## Grading